 Doctor of Education

 The purpose of this 100% online doctoral program is to cultivate versatile leaders in PK-12 and higher education, nonprofits, health education, policy advocacy and corporate training.
 Its content emphasizing a holistic approach to leadership that prioritizes learning, service and advocacy.
 Content will focus on understanding theories of learning, recognizing needs of constituents and facilitating positive change for individuals and communities.
-The dissertation, following the Carnegie Project on the Education Doctorate (CPED) framework, is structured as a problem of practice where participants leverage their own settings as a laboratory to merge theory and practice, culminating in a dissertation focused on solving a complex, authentic problem and advocating for change within their organization.
+As a Carnegie Project on the Education Doctorate (CPED) member institution, our practicum is structured as a problem of practice where participants leverage their own settings as a laboratory to merge theory and practice, culminating in a dissertation focused on solving a complex, authentic problem and advocating for change within their organization.

 Graduate Program Director: